OUR TEAM

 Sam Skaggs is a registered investment advisor with 30 years experience managing portfolios and giving financial advice to individuals and organizations in Alaska.
 Skaggs is also the President of the Skaggs Foundation, a small family foundation that has been funding conservation projects and helping to build community in Alaska since 1988.

-Liz McKenzie is an award-wining writer and filmmaker based in Sitka, Alaska.
-Her work focuses on the nature, science and traditional ecological knowledge of Alaska.
-Her projects have been supported by various organizations including NOAA, the North Pacific Research Board, the Educational Foundation of America, Gates of the Arctic National Park and Encounters: Radio Experiences of the North.
-Her films have been featured at numerous film festivals and conferences throughout the United States and internationally, including the Wildlife Vaasa Nature Film Festival, the Colorado Environmental Film Festival, the American Geophysical Union, the American Association for the Advancement of Science, the Alaska Geographic Ocean Film Festival, the Explorer’s Club Polar Film Festival and the American Documentary Film Festival.
+Liz McKenzie is an award-winning writer and filmmaker based in Sitka, Alaska.
+Her work focuses on the nature, science, and traditional ecological knowledge of Alaska.
+Her projects have been supported by various organizations including NOAA, the North Pacific Research Board, the Educational Foundation of America, Gates of the Arctic National Park, and Encounters: Radio Experiences of the North.
+Her films have been featured at numerous film festivals and conferences throughout the United States and internationally, including the Wildlife Vaasa Nature Film Festival, the Colorado Environmental Film Festival, the American Geophysical Union, the American Association for the Advancement of Science, the Alaska Geographic Ocean Film Festival, the Explorer’s Club Polar Film Festival, and the American Documentary Film Festival.

 Alaska Sustainable Fisheries Trust is funded in part by: